 Before deciding on a social media platform, take some time to research what other influencers are thriving on.

-Look up some artists on Instagram and study their Instagram feed to see how much engagement their posts receive and how many followers they have.
+Look up some artists on Instagram and study their Instagram feeds to see how much engagement their posts receive and how many followers they have.

 When you decide what social media platform you want to make a presence on, create an account and start sharing your art and business brand.